 Why I left • I added psychotherapy to my toolbox but coaching and empowerment are my true calling.
 I don't want a therapy practice, it attracted too many victims and energy vampires.

 Name that fear • I did not expect the training to plunge me into such a deep turbulence, shame storm and depression...
 I faced the terror of allowing ALL my repressed shame, grief, loss, shadows and humanity to the surface.

-Greatest lesson • Entrepreneurship is a spiritual quest.
-Since I can remember, all I've ever wanted was to be free.
-I never expected entrepreneurship as the vehicle, that lead me through the forest of changing soul types, learning to meditate, breaking an engagement, legally changing my first AND last name, leaving my soulmate, healing developmental PTSD and alchemizing the world's grief (once I burnt through all mine).
+Greatest takeaways • Freedompreneurship is a spiritual quest.
+Who knew, it'd lead me through the dark forest of changing soul types, learning to meditate, breaking an engagement, legally changing my first AND last name, leaving narcissists and sociopaths, healing developmental PTSD and alchemizing the world's grief into joy?!?

 Critics corner • "We have no clue what you're even doing these days.
 We don't know what to tell our friends when they ask.
 How are you making any money?"